basicswap/basicswap/doc/simplex.md

   For manual installs or custom builds; no `.verified` file is written.
 - `SIMPLEX_FORCE_DOWNLOAD`: Replace any existing binary with a fresh, verified download.
+- `SIMPLEX_ALLOW_UNSUPPORTED_DISTRO`: Try the Ubuntu 24.04 build on an
+  unsupported Linux distribution instead of failing.

 On macOS, `simplex-chat` may require Homebrew OpenSSL: